Developer-lfierro743/EaglecraftY/README.md

 Challenges Mojang: We are not afraid to innovate and push the boundaries of what a Minecraft-inspired game can be.

 ## Warning: Legal and Copyright Notice
-## NOT AN OFFICIAL MINECRAFT PRODUCT/SERVICE/EVENT/etc.
+> NOT AN OFFICIAL MINECRAFT PRODUCT/SERVICE/EVENT/etc.
-## NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.
+> NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

 We are an independent video game entity and take our copyrights very seriously.
 If you are caught infringing on our intellectual property, we will not hesitate to take legal action, including DMCA takedown requests.

 # Our List of Infringements
 If you are caught by us, the following actions will be considered infringement:

-Forking this repository without permission.
+1.Forking this repository without permission.

-Copying or redistributing our code or assets.
+2.Copying or redistributing our code or assets.

-Creating fan projects or derivatives based on EaglecraftY.
+3.Creating fan projects or derivatives based on EaglecraftY.

-Using our branding or intellectual property without authorization.
+4.Using our branding or intellectual property without authorization.

 Think Twice Before Infringing
-"Don't infringe on our copyrights.
+> "Don't infringe on our copyrights.
 Think again."

 YOU ARE NOT US (Xojang Studios ZB).